goat-io/openmetabase/README.md

 This project contains a modified version of Metabase, which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See [NOTICE.md](NOTICE.md) for details about modifications and [LICENSE-AGPL](LICENSE-AGPL) for the full license text.

+### Our Commitment to License Compliance

-Our modifications are also licensed under AGPL-3.0.
-Source code for all modifications is available in this repository as patches in `apps/metabase-patches/patches/`.
+- **All modifications are licensed under AGPL-3.0**, the same as the original Metabase
+- **Complete source code** for all modifications is available in this repository as patches in `apps/metabase-patches/patches/`
+- **We preserve all copyright notices** and the "Powered by Metabase" branding in our deployment
+- **Users have full rights** to access, modify, and distribute this modified version under AGPL terms
+- **We document all changes** transparently in [MODIFICATIONS.md](apps/metabase-patches/MODIFICATIONS.md)

+We respect Metabase's work and aim to contribute back to the community while enabling specific use cases for embedded dashboards.

 ## Contributing